First steps into Orchard

 Orchard is designed to be highly extensible; this means that almost anything that you interact with can be extended, replaced or disabled.
 Out of the box, Orchard comes with a number of modules to provide a good user/administrator experience; but a designer/developer can change them or create more.
 It is also possible to share your modules with the Orchard community and to install modules developed by others.

-Orchard v0.8 comes with only one theme (called "The Theme Machine").
+Orchard comes with only one theme (called "The Theme Machine").
 However, it has enough zones to allow various arrangements.
-This is important because, by default, a site can only have one theme (unless you develop a module allowing more), so the theme must be flexible enough to allow pages to have different layouts.
+This is important because a site can only have one theme active at a time.
+This means the theme must be flexible enough to allow pages to have different layouts.
 If you are not satisfied, you can copy it and add more zones.

 The Orchard Gallery contains a lot more themes and modules ready to install.
 Make sure to browse it to find out what extra features are available.